 Safeguarding Adults Board

 The Care Act 2014 states that local authorities must set up a Safeguarding Adults Board (SAB).
-Whilst Tower Hamlets has had a has had a SAB since 2009 the Care Act gives clear directions about which organisations should be represented on the SAB and what the SAB should do.
+Whilst Tower Hamlets has had a SAB since 2009 the Care Act gives clear directions about which organisations should be represented on the SAB and what the SAB should do.

 The main objective of a SAB is to assure itself that local safeguarding arrangements act to safeguard vulnerable adults in Tower Hamlets.